 Planning Your Trip

-No. Capitol Corridor is an unreserved route, so no reservations are required, and you can buy your tickets at any time and easily hop on board!
-Some connecting bus routes require reservations, however, so please make sure to purchase those tickets in advance.
-Certain promotions and discounts may require advance purchase as well.
+No. The Capitol Corridor is an unreserved route, so no reservations are required, and you can buy your tickets at any time and easily hop on board!
+Because we are unreserved you may purchase a ticket and use it at a later time or date (within one year of purchase) if your travel plans change.
+However, certain promotions and discounts may require advance purchase.
+Additionally, some connecting bus routes require reservations, due to limited seating, so please plan accordingly.

 First, determine if you will be travelling on a weekday or weekend, and which direction you will be going—westbound toward San Jose or eastbound toward Sacramento.
 Locate your departure and arrival stations, listed vertically along the left side of the chart.
 Once you have located your stations, simply follow the row across to see all the departure and arrival times for the day.
 If you follow the column up from your departure or arrival time, you’ll see the respective train numbers.
-Times that appear in the green shaded area are for connecting bus service.
+Times that appear in the gray shaded area are for connecting bus service.

-In accordance with Amtrak’s refund policies, one-way and round-trip tickets along Capitol Corridor will be refunded minus a 10% refund fee.
-Monthly unlimited tickets will be fully refunded only if returned before the month begins.
+In accordance with Amtrak’s refund policies, one-way and round-trip tickets along Capitol Corridor will be refunded minus a 25% refund fee*.
+Monthly unlimited tickets will be fully refunded only if returned before the month for which it was issued begins.
 If returned within the first 10 days of the month, you will get a 50% refund.
 After the first 10 days, you cannot refund your monthly ticket.
-A 10-ride ticket is fully refundable only if none of the rides have been used; if one or more rides have been taken, then no refund will be offered.
-Please note that the 10% refund fee is applied to the total amount refunded on all ticket types.
+A 10-ride ticket is fully refundable, only if none of the rides have been used; if one or more rides have been taken, then no refund will be offered.
+Please note that the 25% refund fee is applied to the total amount refunded on all ticket types.

 All Amtrak connecting buses require your trip to include at least one train segment, with the exception of South Lake Tahoe.
 Most bus routes (excluding Emeryville to San Francisco) require you to purchase your tickets in advance.
 If your trip starts with a bus segment and you don’t have a ticket in hand or on your smart phone, then you will be required to surrender your photo ID to the bus driver temporarily until you arrive at a staffed train station.
 The buses will be in marked locations at the station, but if you are having trouble locating them, ask a station agent for assistance.

 Parking varies by station and is often run by the local municipality.
-Some lots are bigger than others, and some are more crowded than others.
 Many of the staffed stations offer validated parking passes with the purchase of a ticket, so you must ask the station agents for a permit to display in your car.
 At other stations you may have to pay for parking.
-For parking information specific to your location, please check the website’s Stations page.
+For parking information specific to your location, please check our Stations page.

 Most connecting buses can accommodate a limited number of bikes on a first-come, first-serve basis.
 You must load and unload your own bike, as on the train.
 Most buses offer storage underneath the motorcoach in the luggage compartment or on front-end racks.
 For more information, read Bikes On Board.

 Yes.
-You can eat food you bring on board at your seat, but you cannot bring your food into the Café Car.
-Amtrak does not allow you to drink alcoholic beverages you’ve brought on board, but you may drink alcoholic beverages purchased in the Café Car.
+With Café Cars on all Capitol Corridor trains (exceptions on Train 549 and Train 550) passengers can purchase premium sandwiches, fresh salads, snacks, beverages, and more!
+Enjoy your purchase in the Café Car’s dining seating or take it back to your seat in the passenger car.
+You may also bring your own food on board but outside food is not allowed in the Café Car.
+Additionally, Amtrak does not allow you to drink alcoholic beverages you’ve brought on board, however you may drink alcoholic beverages purchased in the Café Car throughout the train.
 Read more about food and beverage policy on Capitol Corridor.